Chapter 14

 Chapter Explanation

 Look for it and you still cannot see it — its name is "the invisible."
 Listen for it and you still cannot hear it — its name is "the inaudible."
 Grasp for it and you still cannot catch it — its name is "the intangible."
 These three — formless, colorless, soundless — cannot be fathomed through questioning.
 Therefore they merge and become one.
 All things have light and dark, yet its upper aspect is not bright and its lower aspect is not dark.
-It comes and goes ceaselessly amid the affairs of daily life, yet still it cannot be named.
+It flows on without cease amid the affairs of daily life, yet still it cannot be named.
 It returns again to the realm of no-thing.
 This is what is called the shape without shape, the image without image.
-This is what is called: obscure, yet one cannot say it exists; elusive, yet one cannot say it does not exist.
+This is what it means to call it the elusive and obscure — one cannot say it exists, yet one cannot say it does not exist.
 Approach it and you cannot see its face.
 Follow it and you cannot see its back.
 This is Dao, which has existed since antiquity.
 If one holds fast to the Dao of ancient times, one can thereby command and employ all that the present holds.
-One who can know how Dao began in antiquity — this becomes the guiding thread of the one who has attained Dao.
+The ability to know how Dao began in antiquity — this is the guiding thread of the one who has attained Dao.

 Discourse